 NOMINAL WIDTH: This three-digit number gives the width of the tire in millimeters from sidewall edge to sidewall edge.
 The larger the number, the wider the tire.

-MAXIMUM LOAD RATING: This number indicates the maximum
+MAXIMUM LOAD RATING: This number indicates the maximum load the tire can carry.

 MAXIMUM PERMISSIBLE INFLATION PRESSURE: This